So Perth, What does your business, and branding, stand for?

-Does this sound like you?
-If you’re considering rebranding your business, consider asking yourself some important questions before you proceed any further:
+Does this sound like you?, consider asking yourself some important questions before you proceed any further:

 - What drives you to want to rebrand?
 Can you articulate this reason clearly and formulate it as a business case to your stakeholders?

-- Have you carefully considered your brand through the eyes of your customers?
+- Have you carefully considered your branding through the eyes of your customers?
 What do you anticipate them feeling about a rebrand – and how can you ensure the accuracy of these assumptions?

-- How might all your key stakeholders feel about the decision, and what importance does their buy-in do the brand hold to you?
+- How might all your key stakeholders feel about this decision, and what importance does their buy-in hold to you?

-- How might a rebrand integrate into your business plan going forward, and alignment to current/potential markets?
+- How might this process integrate into your business plan going forward, and alignment to current/potential markets?

 - Do you have a strong implementation plan and risk management plan?
 How will the rebrand impact your business beyond visual identity?

 If you’re stumped or unsure on any of the above questions… you’re not alone.
 To rebrand carries risk, and isn’t something to be undertaken lightly however, it can be incredibly beneficial in the right context.
-Whenever a business is changing their offerings, targeting new customers or significantly different from the business they were when they launched their brand… a rebrand can be very beneficial.
+Whenever a business is changing their offerings, targeting new customers or significantly differentiating from the business they once were, a rebrand can be very beneficial.